 The Glen Ellyn Center for Historical Research is located in the History Center, at 800 N. Main St., Glen Ellyn, Illinois.
 The History Center is just south of Stacy’s Tavern Museum.
 Ample parking is available.

 NOTE: Due to our March 2019 flood, this part of the Center is closed until further notice.
-Hopefully, it will re-open late in fall 2019.
+Hopefully, it will re-open in Phase 5 of the COVID-19 recovery.
 Thanks for your patience!

 Location and Hours